 Judge argues that the additional time will not affect the schedule to resolve the case, but I don’t see how that is possible; it HAS to affect the schedule for briefing summary judgment.

-Case summary judgment resolution now not until March-May 2022.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Case summary judgment resolution now not until March-May 2022.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action